emqx/cloud-docs/en_US/deployments/blacklist.md

 ### Type and Value

 The client to be added to the blacklist can be identified by the following types.
-Select the type and set the value accordingly based on the requirements:
+Set the target value according to the selected blacklist type:

-- Client ID: Letters, numbers and some special characters (_, -, /, +, #, $, %, @, & and .), up to 256 characters.
+- Client ID: Restrict a specific client by its client ID.
-- Username: Letters, numbers and some special characters (_, -, /, +, #, $, %, @, & and .), up to 256 characters.
+- Username: Restrict a specific client by its username.
 - Client IP: IPv4 address.

 ### Expiration Time